This post may contain affiliate links. Read our disclosure policy here.

 How to Make Cranberry Sausage Apple Stuffing

-Toast the bread
+- Toast the bread

 To the same skillet, add the leeks, apples, celery, and poultry seasoning.
-Cook until the leeks are softened and golden brown.
+Cook until the leeks are softened and golden brown. - Combine everything

 Stir in the cranberries, cooked sausage, and bread cubes.
-Season with salt and black pepper, and toss to combine before adding the chicken broth.
+Season with salt and black pepper, and toss to combine before adding the chicken broth. - Stuff the turkey

-If you are going the traditional stuffed turkey route, stuff the bird with 5-6 cups, about 1 cup per 3 lbs.
-Tie the legs and roast as directed.
-Depending on the size of the turkey, you should cook the turkey until the thigh reads at 175 degrees and the stuffing reaches 165F.
+If you are going the traditional stuffed turkey route, stuff the bird with about 1 cup per 3 lbs.
+Tie the legs and roast until the thigh reads at 175F and the stuffing reaches 165F. - OR Bake in a baking dish

-Stuffing is one of the best parts of Thanksgiving and this recipe is a favorite recipe from my Giving Thanks eBook.
+Stuffing is one of the best parts of Thanksgiving and this recipe is a favorite from my Giving Thanks eBook.
 You’ll find it along with 22 other mouthwatering dishes to choose from for an incredible holiday feast.

-Thanksgiving Dinner Meal Plan & Guide
+Full Thanksgiving Meal Plan

 How to Make Stuffing Ahead

-You can easily make this sausage and apple stuffing ahead of time!
-Prepare it as directed, but don’t bake it.
+Prepare this cranberry sausage apple stuffing, but don’t bake it.
 Transfer it to a large bowl or baking dish, cover tightly, and refrigerate for up to 48 hours.
+To bake, remove it from the fridge at least 30 minutes before baking.
+Bake as directed.

 More Thanksgiving Sides